 Installation of sub-sea export cables

 The EMEC Fall of Warness grid-connected tidal test site is situated off the island of Eday where the Atlantic Ocean meets the North Sea, approximately 20km north of Kirkwall in the Orkney Islands, Scotland.
+EMEC’s grid-connected tidal test site is situated in a narrow channel between the Westray Firth and Stronsay Firth.
+The site has a very strong tidal current, with a typical spring flow of 4m/s (8 knots).
 The eight test berths on site range in depth from 12m to 50m.

 Construction of the EMEC Fall of Warness tidal test site was completed in 2005 and the facility was commissioned shortly afterwards.
 EMEC welcomed their first tidal developer client in 2006.
 Two new subsea cables were installed at the test site in 2010 bringing the total number of EMEC-owned test berths to seven.
 All 8 berths are now contracted and options for accommodating further test devices are being considered.
 The following is a list of all EMEC tidal clients who have deployed devices at the Fall of Warness test site: